Dairy Protein Power

 Many athletes reach for chocolate milk after a game or practice.
 Milk protein helps maintain healthy muscles and the carbohydrates in milk help refuel muscles after exercise.

-Because cheese provides a natural source of high quality protein, it can help curb your hunger.
+Because cheese provides a natural source of high quality dairy protein, it can help curb your hunger.
 This makes it a great tool for weight management.

-While a serving of regular yogurt provides approximately 8 grams of protein, a serving of Greek yogurt may pack up to twice that amount.
+While a serving of regular yogurt provides approximately 8 grams of dairy protein, a serving of Greek yogurt may pack up to twice that amount.

 What is whey protein?
 It’s a high-quality, complete protein found naturally in cow’s milk.
 “Complete” means it contains all of the essential amino acids our bodies can’t make on their own.
 Whey protein comes straight from the heart of dairy foods – milk.